Skims: A Brand-Building Playbook

 In November 2025, Skims raised $225 million in a funding round led by Goldman Sachs Alternatives, bringing its valuation to $5 billion.

-The marketing mix moved from earned buzz to high-impact, celebrity-led campaigns without losing the early advantage of community-driven fit testimonials.
+Skims evolved its marketing mix without rewriting the formula: celebrity-led campaigns amplified, rather than replaced, the community trust built around fit and wear.
 And after years as a digital-first label, Skims began a measured store rollout in 2024 – opening its first permanent store in Washington, D.C., then additional U.S. sites, followed by a four-level Fifth Avenue flagship in December 2024 that framed fabric and fit as gallery-worthy design.
 In May 2025 the company signed a 10-year lease for a 12,000-square-foot Regent Street flagship in London, slated for summer 2026, while international presence continued through selective wholesale and concessions (including Selfridges and Harrods).

 In parallel, March 2025 reporting indicated that SKKN by Kim, the beauty business, would be consolidated into Skims – a portfolio move that positioned Skims as a broader lifestyle platform while the company calibrated relaunch timing and brand architecture.

-Taken together, Skims has a clear model: an inclusivity mandate that’s operational (shades, sizes, fabrics) a naming and materials system that functions like house codes, and distribution calibrated to protect price integrity and momentum.
+Taken together, Skims operates on a clear model: inclusivity as an operational mandate across shades, sizes, and fabrics; a disciplined naming and materials system that functions like house codes; and distribution calibrated to protect both price integrity and momentum.

 This piece was prepared in collaboration with Jamie Zwirn and Emilie Mentrup.